 ON THIS PAGE: You will learn about how doctors usually describe a tumor’s growth or spread, called the stage, and how this differs for a pituitary gland tumor.
 To see other pages, use the menu.

 Staging is a way of describing where a tumor is located, if or where it has spread, and whether it is affecting other parts of the body.
-Doctors use diagnostic tests to determine the tumor’s stage, so staging may not be complete until all of the tests are finished.
+Doctors use diagnostic tests to find out the tumor’s stage, so staging may not be complete until all of the tests are finished.

-    A macroadenoma is larger and can extend outside the sella turcica (the bony structure around the pituitary gland).
+A macroadenoma is larger and can extend outside the sella turcica, the bony structure around the pituitary gland.
 A macroadenoma is larger than 10 mm at its widest point.